Straddle Option Strategy - Profiting From Big Moves

 Now, the straddle means buying (or selling) at the money call option and buying (or selling) at the money put option.
 To simplify things we’re going to assume that the $50 strike call is worth $1 and the $50 strike put equals a $1 too.

 The cost of buying the put option and the call option will be $2.
 In other words, the straddle call strategy will cost you $2.

-In this situation, the put option is going to make you money if the stock tanks and the call option are going to make you money if the stock price skyrockets.
+In this situation, the put option is going to make you money if the stock tanks.
+And the call option is going to make you money if the stock price skyrockets.

 If the stock goes down to zero, you will exercise the put option and sell the stock for $50.
 The put option gives you the right to sell the stock for $50.
-In this case, the call option is worthless and you don’t want to exercise it if the stock is already trading at zero.
-You wouldn’t want to buy something for $50 that’s worth zero.
+In this case, the call option is worthless.
+You don’t want to exercise it if the stock is already trading at zero.
+You wouldn’t want to buy something for $50 that’s worth nothing.